Basement Wall Repair

 Back to reinforcing bowing basement walls.
-Steel I beams can be used as a basement wall repair method can be used.
+Steel I beams as a basement wall repair method can be used.
 Steel I beams are to be buried below the floor and cemented in at the bottom and properly attached to the wood structure above.
 In this scenario the floor below and the wood structure above are actually holding the I beam in place.
 Steel beams are straight so they only touch the wall where it is bowed out.
 The gaps at top and bottom between the wall and beam should be filled in to prevent the wall from shifting behind the beam.
-Downsides are steel beams are sightly, rust and still can flex.
-Also if the soil conditions outside push on the wall it can cause the bean to put pressure on the wood structure causing it to shift or twist.
+Downsides are steel beams are unsightly, can rust, and still can flex.
+Also if the soil conditions outside push on the wall it can cause the beam to put pressure on the wood structure causing it to shift or twist.

 If your basement wall has a sheer, meaning a row of block has slid inward off of the row below it a half inch or more, it needs to be replaced.
-Some basement walls with a sheer less than a half inch can be stabilized with steel beams to prevent further movement but for the most part this is an indication of severe drainage problems outside resulting in water build up at the bottom of the basement wall outside.
-This build up results in the foundation and or mortar rotting out becoming weak and resulting in the shift.
-Often times this results in dirt / mud coming into the basement through the broken areas.
+Some basement walls with a sheer less than a half inch can be stabilized with steel beams to prevent further movement but for the most part this is an indication of severe drainage problems resulting in water build up at the bottom of the basement wall outside.
+This build up results in the foundation and or mortar rotting out, becoming weak, and resulting in the shift.
+Often times this results in dirt and/or mud coming into the basement through the broken areas.

 Tipping basement walls are a result of them not being well attached to the structure above during construction.
 This is a wall that is straight from bottom to top but leaning inward at the top.
 This is different from bowing as you will not see a horizontal crack that is opened up.
 Fixing tipping basement walls involves first removing the soil outside to relieve pressure.
 Then a system of steel beams and screws / jacks are used to slowly push the wall back into its best possible position.
 The steel beams can be left in place to hold the wall from further movement or other methods can be used to secure the structure above to the foundation to prevent movement.

-Obviously if you have a collapsed basement wall it need full replacement, enough said.
+Obviously if you have a collapsed basement wall, it would need full replacement, enough said.

-Crumbling and rotting foundations occur due to the original waterproofing seal failing allowing water into the basement wall.
-In many cases if this is caught early enough the wall can be excavated, repaired, reinforced and waterproofed and ultimately saved.
+Crumbling and rotting foundations occur due to the original waterproofing seal failing, allowing water into the basement wall.
+In many cases, if this is caught early enough the wall can be excavated, repaired, reinforced, waterproofed, and ultimately saved.
 The cost of going through all of that may be getting very close to replacing the basement wall and some walls with rot and decay should simply be replaced.

 Settling foundations are those that are sinking into poor soil conditions.
-Signs are stair step cracks, vertical cracks and issues in the living space above such as cracked walls, ceilings and doors that do not close properly.
-To stop a settling foundation it requires installing reinforcement below the foundation installed into solid substrate.
+Signs of a sinking foundation include stair-step cracks, vertical cracks, and issues in the living space above such as cracked walls, ceilings, and doors that do not close properly.
+To stop a settling foundation it requires installing reinforcement below the foundation installed into a solid substrate.
 This method is often called underpinning or piering.
 We favor the Stabil-Loc Foundation Piering System.
-Its patent pending load bearing design installs directly under the wall being lifted.
+Its patent-pending load-bearing design installs directly under the wall being lifted.
 Its unique interlocking high strength steel construction can support up to 300,000 lbs.
 There are no bolts, no brackets, no breaking the footing, and no off-set loads.
 This pier carries an Engineer Certified safety factor of more than 10 to 1.